Alan-Saju/Eye_Disease_Detection/README.md

 3. Click on the "Predict" button to initiate the prediction process.
 4. View the predicted eye disease along with the confidence score.

-## Deployment

-The Vision Saver application is deployed on Azure for seamless access.
-You can access the live application at [Vision Saver](https://visionsaver.azurewebsites.net).

 ## Credits

 - **Deep Learning Model:** Developed using TensorFlow.
 - **Web Development:** Built with Django and Bootstrap.
-- **Hosting:** Deployed on Azure.

 ## License